grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/view-provisioned-resources/index.md

 ## Edit API-provisioned alerting resources

-To allow editing of API-provisioned resources in the Grafana UI, add the `X-Disable-Provenance` header to the following requests in the API:
+To enable editing of API-provisioned resources in the Grafana UI, add the `X-Disable-Provenance` header to the following requests in the API:

 - `POST /api/v1/provisioning/alert-rules`
 - `PUT /api/v1/provisioning/folder/{FolderUID}/rule-groups/{Group}` (calling this endpoint will change provenance for all alert rules within the alert group)